striezel/botvinnik/doc/readme.md

 # Documentation for botvinnik Matrix bot

-botvinnik is (or rather: will be) a chat bot that uses the Matrix protocol for communication and provides some helpful commands to the Matrix users.
+botvinnik is a chat bot that uses the Matrix protocol for communication and provides some helpful commands to the Matrix users.

 A list of all available commands can be seen [here](commands.md).